 Currently, white LED light can be generated using one of two basic methods:

 • Phosphor conversion: where a phosphor is excited with light from a blue or near-UVlight LED.

-• LED colour mixing: where light from three or more coloured LEDs is mixedtogether.
+• LED color mixing: where light from three or more colored LEDs is mixed together.